 It’s possible for everyone to find their perfect pair of headphones, but figuring out which model to opt for can prove tricky.
-This is especially true when huge sales events such as Amazon Prime Day and Black Friday are on the horizon; both may present great times to buy a set of headphones, but all those deals and discounts can make coming to a decision even harder.
+This is especially true when huge sales events such as Black Friday and Cyber Monday are on the horizon; both may present great times to buy a set of headphones, but all those deals and discounts can make coming to a decision even harder.

 This is the reason we’ve put together this handy buying guide to choosing the best headphones for you, covering everything from the best brands on the market to all the features and specs you should be looking out for.

-That way, when the deals start to hit thick and fast, you’ll be well equipped to decide upon the best headphones for you – and hopefully, you’ll be able to save some money along the way.
+That way, when the Black Friday deals start to hit thick and fast (many have already started rolling in), you’ll be well equipped to decide upon the best headphones for you – and hopefully, you’ll be able to save some money along the way.

 Headphones: the different styles explained